Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 You may have noticed we have a `Makefile` and a `make.bat` in the top-level directory.
 For now, you can do a few things with them:
 1. `make reformat`: Reformat all python files in the project with Black
 2. `make stylecheck`: Check if any `.py` files in the project need reformatting
-3. `make newenv`: Set up a new virtual environment in the `.venv` subdirectory, and install Red and its dependencies.
+3. `make newenv`: Set up a new virtual environment in the `.venv` subdirectory, and install Blue and its dependencies.
 If one already exists, it is cleared out and replaced.
-4. `make syncenv`: Sync your environment with Red's latest dependencies.
+4. `make syncenv`: Sync your environment with Blue's latest dependencies.

 The other make recipes are most likely for project maintainers rather than contributors.